SaerusTierialis/tModLoader_Homepage/Class_Ideas.md

 These idea are not final.
 If you have feedback or ideas, please share them on our [Discord](https://discord.gg/KXf9zen).

+Abilties should do one or more of the following:
+* Have a risk/reward element
+* Require skill or timing to use
+* Create a new playstyle

+Abilities should NOT:
+* Be "press and forget"
+* Grant free damage with no downside

 1. Novice
     * *No abilities.
 Low, balanced stats.
 Power scales all damage types.*